astomih/sinen/docs/docs/tutorial.md

 # Tutorial
 ## Introduction
 ### What is Sinen?
-Sinen Engine is graphics framework for creative coding or games.
+Sinen is toolkit for creative coding.
 The goal is to be able to write intuitively in Lua.
 ## Hello World in Sinen
 ``` lua